projectbtle/BLE-GUUIDE/README.md

 }
 ```

 For our paper, we used an adapted version of [BLEScope](https://dl.acm.org/doi/10.1145/3319535.3354240).
-Please contact the authors if you require the tool.
-Alternatively, you can use the uuid-extractor at [this repo](https://github.com/projectbtle/uuid-extractor) with some modifications to the output file.
+Please contact the authors to obtain the tool.
+Alternatively, you can use the UUID Extractor at [this repo](https://github.com/projectbtle/uuid-extractor) with some modifications to the output file.
+Note that the method names in the file should be in smali format.
+If they are in Soot format, then use the conversion tool within `utils` to convert the (methods within the) file to the expected format.

 ### 3. Pre-analysis Setup
 Execute `pre-analysis-setup.py` to extract artifacts from APKs and obtain data from Play and SIG.
 This requires a reasonable powerful machine, as the artifact extraction utilises Androguard, which has fairly high memory usage.
 It also requires an internet connection to download data from Play/SIG.